HybridBrothers/Hunting-Queries-Detection-Rules/Entra ID/DetectSuspiciousFociTokenLoginsV2.md

 To detect a suspicious foci token combination, we look for all the logins using foci tokens and group them by Session ID (since these belong to the same session).
 Then we take the first login where no refresh token was provided, and look at the logins that used refresh tokens as incomming token types within that same session.
 If the second login application is one that is typically abused by adversaries and the application for the first login is a 'normal' application, we flag the event.

-We added a second version for this query in this repo, to also flag when an adversary is using the same application to get new access tokens but with another scope.
-The v2 version focusses more on RoadTool detection tho, while this detection is more broad.
+This version is the V2 version for this query in this repo, which also flags when an adversary is using the same application to get new access tokens but with another scope (compared to V1 which does not do this).
+The v2 version focusses more on RoadTool detection tho, while the v1 detection is more broad.

 Some organizations have a high BP hit count on Microsoft Azure CLI.
 To limit those hits, you have three finetune options to enable in the query:
 - Only alert when first and second login has X time between each other (default 90 minutes if enabled)